A proposal submission form for a crowdfunding platform.

 - Presentation: Educators are generally familiar with and will understand how to navigate crowdfunding platforms.

-With these three presumptions apparent, we set out to check for their validity through various research methods.
+With these 3 presumptions apparent, we set out to check for their validity through a series of research and development methods:

 1. Comparative Analysis

 Crowdfunding platforms targeting diverse needs and communities have proliferated.
 This is especially true in the non-profit, education sector.
 Understanding who the players are in this field, and how they've engaged their communities, is important towards developing a solution for which there is a real need.

 Along with the assessment of competitor's "vitals" (as seen in the table above), we also reviewed each competitor's campaign building flow.
 Using the Page-By method (see the Appendix), we compared the number of steps required to go "page-by-page," in order to post a viable crowd-funding campaign on each platform.

 - Donors Choose has the most similar premise to the one pursued by eduDAO: vendor-based materials procurement.